Your views are important to us: we’re always keen to hear your questions, comments and concerns.

 Look out for our communications

-Your questions, comments or concerns are often answered in our weekly newsletters and letters home.
+Your questions, comments or concerns are often answered in our newsletters (every other week) and letters home.

 We are happy to send home paper copies of essential communications.
 However, we increasingly use other ways to communicate.
 There are various ways for you to receive our newsletters and updates electronically.
-You can receive the newsletter by email, although we still send paper copies out to parents who prefer that.
-If you use Twitter, you can follow us there.
-We also use ParentPay to send emails and to text – contact the school office if you have any problems receiving any of our communications.
+Although you can receive the newsletter by email, we still send paper copies out to parents who prefer it.

 Make a complaint